Kanpi

 Kaṉpi is an Aboriginal community in the Aṉangu Pitjantjatjara Yankunytjatjara Lands in South Australia.
 It is located about 20 km south of the Northern Territory border at the base of the Mann Ranges.
 The nearby town of Nyapari is 15 km to the east.

 Kaṉpi is part of the Murputja Homelands, which also includes the family outstations Angatja and Umpukulu.
 The residents are mostly Pitjantjatjara people with their traditional country nearby.
-The settlement started as an outstation for the Baker family, who moved here from other parts on the APY lands to be closer to the country of their ancestors.
+Kaṉpi originated as an outstation for the Baker family, who relocated from other parts of the APY Lands to be closer to their ancestral country.